Alcohol Addiction Treatment in New Orleans

 Detoxification

 If you’re serious about quitting alcohol, you need to go through detoxification.
-You’ll be placed under medical supervision and given treatments such as medications or other therapies that will help ease withdrawal symptoms so you can recover comfortably.
+You’ll be placed under medical supervision and given treatments that will help ease withdrawal symptoms so you can recover comfortably.

 Outpatient Rehab Services